 The mission of the Cumberland County Adult ReEntry Program (CCARP) is to provide human and social services relating to an offender’s basic needs and address barriers to their successful reentry in the community.
 Many offenders entering the community struggle with substance abuse, lack of adequate education and job skills, limited housing options, as well as mental health issues.
 By assessing individual offenders, CCARP aims to establish their specific needs and link them to community resources and services to assist in meeting their identified needs.

 In an effort to reduce recidivism rates and promote safer communities, CCARP provides trained volunteer community mentors to work one-on-one with program participants.
 Serving as positive role models to offenders, these mentors offer consistent, caring guidance to encourage personal development and inspire prosocial attitudes and life skills.

-If you would like more information about available services or mentoring, check out Volunteer Opportunities in Cumberland County to access the CCARP brochure.
-You may also contact the CCARP Coordinator:
+If you would like more information about available services or mentoring, check out the CCARP brochure.
+You may also contact the CCARP Coordinator.

 Ashley Rohm, MA, CRS CCARP Coordinator 4 East Liberty Avenue Carlisle, PA 17013 email@example.com 717.240.6522

 For additional offender reentry resources, news, and updates about the Cumberland County Adult ReEntry Program, follow CCARP on Facebook.